donjmilligan/flare-bible-study/README.md

   - A D3.js v4 **Arc Chart**. **Bible Viz History:** the bible chapter lengths were first visualized in a colaboration between Carnegie Mellon professor <a href='http://www.chrisharrison.net/index.php/Visualizations/BibleViz'>Chris Harrison</a> and Lutheren pastor <a href='http://scimaps.org/mapdetail/visualizing_bible_cr_125'>Christoph Römhild</a>.
     - The Flare arc chart (flare.js) used in index.html is based on  https://github.com/danielgtaylor/bibviz/blob/master/web/contents/scripts/main.js
     - Other resources: https://observablehq.com/@d3/arc-diagram and https://www.d3-graph-gallery.com/arc
-  - A D3.js v3 **Hierarchical Edge Bundling chart** (JavaScript) from https://observablehq.com/@d3/hierarchical-edge-bundling
+  - A D3.js v3 **Hierarchical Edge Bundling chart** from https://observablehq.com/@d3/hierarchical-edge-bundling
 - (**REGEX**) <a href='https://github.com/nathankitchen/jquery.biblify'>jQuery Biblify</a> a very robust way to find verses on a page, and originally built to replace the text with links to pages with the scritpures using AJAX.
 - (**Dashboard Styles and Functionality**) Flare uses a modified version of the <a href='https://github.com/stisla/stisla'>Stisla dashboard theme</a>